Discover the 7 Wonders of India: Unforgettable Architectural Marvels to Visit in 2024!

 Golden Temple

-Harmandir Sahib, more commonly known as the Golden Temple or Darbar Sahib is the chief gurdwara for Sikhs, located in Amritsar, Punjab.
+Harmandir Sahib, more commonly known as the Golden Temple or Darbar Sahib, is one of the 7 Wonders of India and serves as the chief gurdwara for Sikhs, located in Amritsar, Punjab.
 Guru Arjan Dev Ji, the fifth Guru of Sikhs, built the gurdwara in 1604.
 He intentionally constructed it on a lower level, ensuring everyone entering would have to step down to enter it.

 4. Khajuraho – Madhya Pradesh